Originate/recouple/example/README.md

 ## Run:

-First, build the project:
+First, at the root level of the git repository, build the project:
 ```
-yarn
+yarn && yarn build
 ```

 The following command spins up both the backend and frontend.
 Ctrl-C will terminate both.